In Getting started we used

 On the other hand, options are intended for package specific configuration, that can be set to a default value in the recipe.
 For example, one package can define that its default linkage is static, and such default will be used if consumers don’t specify otherwise.

-You can search and see the available options for a package with “conan search <reference>” command:
+You can see the available options for a package inspecting the recipe with “conan get <reference>” command:

 As an example, we can modify the previous example to use dynamic linkage instead of the default one, which was static.
 Just edit the